IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.AspNetCore.Identity.AccountController.Metadata/README.md

 ### Configure the endpoint URL in your `appsettings.json` file

-You will need to ensure the endpoint URl is correctly updated.
+You will need to ensure the endpoint URL is correctly updated.

 For `Service Proxies`, the relevant section is: